Existence of the equivariant minimal model program for compact K\"ahler threefolds with the action of an abelian group of maximal rank: Preliminaries

-The following proposition plays a significant role in the proof of Theorem \ref{thm-main}. \begin{proposition} Let $X$ be a normal $\mathbb{Q}$-factorial compact K\"ahler threefold and $\Delta_0$ an effective $\mathbb{Q}$-divisor such that $(X,\Delta_0)$ has only klt singularities.
+The proposition below plays a significant role in the proof of Theorem \ref{thm-main} and has its own interests.
+It is well-known in the projective case by Kodaira's lemma and the cone theorem.
+In the analytic case however, the proof needs more arguments. \begin{proposition} Let $X$ be a normal $\mathbb{Q}$-factorial compact K\"ahler threefold and $\Delta_0$ an effective $\mathbb{Q}$-divisor such that $(X,\Delta_0)$ has only klt singularities.
 Let $\alpha$ be a nef and big class on $X$.
 Suppose that one of the following conditions holds. \begin{enumerate} \item $K_X+\Delta_0$ is pseudo-effective; or \item $K_X+\Delta_0$ is not pseudo-effective but $K_X+\Delta_0+\alpha$ is a big class. \end{enumerate} Then there are only finitely many $(K_X+\Delta_0+\alpha)$-negative extremal rays, all of which are generated by rational curves. \end{proposition}